 Ways to keep warm this winter

-As the Autumn and winter approaches and the unpredictable cost of energy bills, it becomes even more important to efficiently heat your home and ensure prevention of damp, mould, cold draughts or other issues.
+With the increased cost of energy bills, it becomes even more important to efficiently heat your home and ensure prevention of damp, mould, cold draughts or other issues.

 There are many effective ways of keeping your rental property warm this winter whilst keeping costs down.

 This keeps as much heat in as possible to prevent heat escaping from your home.

 However do not restrict all outside air, as this could cause problems with condensation, damp and mould, so it’s advisable to ventilate your property well, particularly aft er cooking a meal or taking a shower.